carlos-a-g-h/pysqlitekv/README.md

 # Yet another NoSQL/Key-Value-store library on top of SQLite for python

-It doesn't have a name
+I am incapable of giving this thing a good name

 ## How to install

-This is the file: "a_key_value_store_on_top_of_sqlite.py"
+This is the file: "yanosqlkvslibsqlite.py"

-Just copy it directly to your code and rename it to something smaller like "db.py"
+Just copy it directly to your code and import stuff from it

 ## API